What happens after treatment for nasopharyngeal cancer?

 For many people with nasopharyngeal cancer (NPC), treatment may remove or destroy the cancer.
 Completing treatment can be both stressful and exciting.
 You may be relieved to finish treatment, but find it hard not to worry about cancer coming back.
 (When cancer comes back after treatment, it is called recurrence.)
 This is a very common concern in people who have had cancer.

-Most doctors recommend follow-up exams every few months for the first 2 years after treatment, then every 4 to 8 months for the next few years, and less often after this.
-If you had radiation therapy to the neck, your doctor will likely want to get blood tests as well to check your thyroid function.
+Most doctors recommend follow-up exams at least every few months for the first 2 years after treatment, then less often after this.
+If you had radiation therapy to the neck, your doctor will check your thyroid function with blood tests once or twice a year.

 You may be advised to see your dentist after treatment to check on the health of your teeth.
 Your doctor will also want to keep a close eye on your hearing, speech, and swallowing, which can be affected by treatment.
 If you are having problems with any of these, your doctor may refer you to a therapist for help with rehabilitation.